 Codsall High Federation of Schools caters for students aged nine to 13 years at the middle schools and ages 13 to 18 years at the high school and sixth form centre.

 The schools are well known for their academic and sporting provision and have a strong track record of success.

 Codsall High School has produced excellent results for a good number of years with students leaving with strong results and excellent prospects.

-During Mr Alun Harding’s first two years as Executive Headteacher of the Federation, he has quickly established new strategies and ways of working in each of the three schools to allow them to flourish and achieve the aim of being recognised centres of excellence.
+During Mr Alun Harding’s first three years as Executive Headteacher of the Federation, he has quickly established new structures in each of the three schools to allow them to flourish and achieve the aim of being recognised centres of excellence.

-He has many exciting ideas about how the schools will develop over the next few years.
+about how the schools will develop still further over the next few years.

 However, we are far from complacent and are relentless in pursuing the incremental gains that will allow us to achieve our goals.”

 Mr Harding was also keen to point out that it wasn’t just about the impressive academic work that goes on within the federation.